auth0/auth0.js/README.md

 ### Passwordless authentication

-Passwordless authentication allows users to login without credentials, by using an email or a SMS message, which can be delivered through `startPasswordless()`.
+Passwordless authentication allows users to log in by receiving a one-time password via email or text message.

 #### With Email